Posts

 Moments of Clarity

 Roughly two weeks ago I finally had the long-awaited cataract surgery for my right eye.
 This was at least two years in the making as the wheels of bureaucracy at the county hospital finally ground down to the day of the procedure.
 In the time since, I have been very pleased with the extraordinary progress of sight restoration and healing that has taken place.
 In fact, I am so overjoyed by the results that I will adamently request a similar procedure for the left eye.
 Initially, the doctors stated there wasn't enough cataract in the left eye to fool with.
-At the time, I agreed, Since I will still need "readers" for vision up close and considering the newfound vision on the other eye, I will now push for a second procedure.
+At the time, I agreed.
+Since I will still need "readers" for vision up close and considering the newfound vision on the other eye, I will now push for a second procedure.
 We shall see what happens now.
 This whole ordeal reminds me of the moments of spiritual clarity I have when vision in the fourth dimension become crystal clear.
 Today was one of those moments.
 This morning I attended the chapel service of South